Looking for a Costa Rica travel guide? Here’s everything you need to know to experience the best of the country.

 Costa Rica is a magnificent country full of active volcanos, waterfalls, lush rain forests, cloud forests and rare wildlife.
-It is the most developed country in Central America, but also the most expensive, so be prepared to bust your wallet wide open.
-You can get around Costa Rica by private minibus or public transportation, with the latter being the most inexpensive, but still on time, reliable and in a very good quality.
-Check time schedules for the public bus here.
-Some routes are also covered by International bus lines such as Ticabus and King Quality.
+It’s the most developed country in Central America, but also the most expensive, so be prepared to bust your wallet wide open (unless you follow my budget tips below).

 - Hit the beach.
 Beaches at the Pacific coast are known for being the best surfer spots as they have the biggest waves.
 You’ll find many nice beaches along the coastline of Guanacaste.